thin-edge/thin-edge.io/docs/src/howto-guides/0012_install_and_enable_software_management.md

 # Install and enable the software management feature

+> Note: As of now its supported only from Cumulocity cloud.
+Also, only supports **debian** based distributions(Ex: RaspberryPi OS , Ubuntu, Debian), which use the **apt** package manager.

 Below steps show how to download, install and enable thin-edge software management feature.

 ## Download and install software management packages on the device